Updated Feb 02, 2026

 • Timeouts, Rate Limits, 5xx Errors: Triggered by slow responses or exceeding request limits.
 Implement retry logic and optimize API calls to reduce load.

 Using tools like Adalo's AnyData API Generator can simplify debugging by providing real-time error messages and structured troubleshooting steps.
-Fixing these issues ensures smoother app performance and a better user experience.
+With the platform's 2026 infrastructure overhaul delivering 3-4x faster performance and unlimited database records on paid plans, fixing these issues ensures smoother app performance and a better user experience.

 Common API Error Codes: Causes and Fixes for No-Code Apps